zydou/arti/crates/fs-mistrust/README.md

    * Windows security (ACLs, SecurityDescriptors, etc)
    * SELinux capabilities
    * POSIX (and other) ACLs.

+We use a somewhat inaccurate heuristic when we're checking the permissions of items _inside_ a target directory (using [`Verifier::check_content`] or [`CheckedDir`]): we continue to forbid untrusted-writeable directories and files, but we still allow readable ones, even if we insisted that the target directory itself was required to to be unreadable.
+This is too permissive in the case of readable objects with hard links: if there is a hard link to the file somewhere else, then an untrusted user can read it.
+It is also too restrictive in the case of writeable objects _without_ hard links: if untrusted users have no path to those objects, they can't actually write them.

 On Windows, we accept all file permissions and owners.